plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/code_block_options.md

 - `text_markdown_props`(dict; default ):  A dictionary of properties passed into the dcc.Markdown component that displays the Markdown text other than code blocks.
-Does not accept user supplied `id`, `children` props.
+Does not accept user-supplied `id`, `children` props.

 - `clipboard_props`(dict; default ):  A dictionary of properties passed into the dcc.Clipboard component.
-Does not accept user supplied `id`, `content`, 'target_id` props.
+Does not accept user-supplied `id`, `content`, 'target_id` props.
 This may also be set within a code block with the comment # clipboard-props-{...}

 - `app_div_props`(dict; default ):  A dictionary of properties passed into the html.Div component that contains the output of the executed code blocks.
-Does not accept user supplied `id`, `children` props.
+Does not accept user-supplied `id`, `children` props.
 This may also be set within a code block with the comment # app-div-props-{...}